SOME OLD SUPER8 FILMS FROM MY COLLEGE DAYS 1989-1992

 SOME NOTES ABOUT DIGITIZING SUPER 8 FILM

 In the old days, it was enough to run your processed film on your projector and gather around to watch it playing out on a wall or projector screen.
-The more ambitous film-maker would cut the less successful scenes out and splice the pieces of film back together again; usually using a small plastic tape splicer device and some special sticky-backed splicing tapes.
+The more ambitious film-maker would cut the less successful scenes out and splice the pieces of film back together again; usually using a small plastic tape splicer device and some special sticky-backed splicing tapes.

-However, these days I want to have the film digitized so that I can edit using the editing software I am most familiar with (Adobe Premiere and After Effects) and ultimatley I want to show the films on-line.
+However, these days I want to have the film digitized so that I can edit using the editing software I am most familiar with (Adobe Premiere and After Effects) and ultimately I want to show the films on-line.

 The process of converting the film to more usable digital video is generally called telecine or film-scanning.
 The cheapest DIY approach is to project your film and 're-film' it with a camcorder, the most expensive way is to send your film to a fancy post-production house with a proper film scanner.
-There are many options inbetween on the cost vs. quality continuum.
+There are many options in-between on the cost vs. quality continuum.

 Suffice to say I spent a long time working on the DIY route.
 There are some very smart people who have taken this a lot further than I have, and fortunately they have been willing to share their findings.
 Roger Evans runs a company called Moviestuff, he seems to have pioneered the 'frame by frame' method of capturing of cine film to PC.
 He sells the equipment to do this pretty well too, but I decided to modify my old Chinon movie projector and have a go myself.
 Based on this method, the set-up I was using a couple of years ago, was pretty much this...